dentarg/auth0-blog/_posts/2016-02-18-ionic-2-authentication-how-to-secure-your-mobile-app-with-jwt.markdown

 - 2015-08-11-create-your-first-ember-2-dot-0-app-from-authentication-to-calling-an-api
 ---

-**TL;DR:** Ionic 2 Beta, which is built on Angular 2, has been released, and brings with it some excellent features.
+**TL;DR:** Ionic 2 Beta, which is built on Angular, has been released, and brings with it some excellent features.
 In this article we explore how to add JWT authentication to an Ionic 2 app.
 Check out [the repo](https://github.com/auth0/ionic2-auth) to go straight to the code.

 ---

-Ionic 2 Beta has been released and, just as Angular 2 is vastly different from Angular 1.x, the brand new Ionic is completely revamped as well.
-Ionic 2 brings all the power of Angular 2, and provides several of its own decorators for crafting cross-platform mobile applications easily.
+Ionic 2 Beta has been released and, just as Angular is vastly different from Angular 1.x, the brand new Ionic is completely revamped as well.
+Ionic 2 brings all the power of Angular, and provides several of its own decorators for crafting cross-platform mobile applications easily.
 We still get a lot of the great features from Ionic 1, plus a lot more.

-{% include tweet_quote.html quote_text="Ionic 2 brings to the table all the power of Angular 2" %}
+{% include tweet_quote.html quote_text="Ionic 2 brings to the table all the power of Angular" %}

-Authentication is a critical component of non-trivial mobile apps, and with Ionic 2, we can add JWT authentication easily by following the same process we would for an Angular 2 app.
+Authentication is a critical component of non-trivial mobile apps, and with Ionic 2, we can add JWT authentication easily by following the same process we would for an Angular app.

 In this tutorial we'll build a simple Ionic 2 application that can authenticate users and provide access to protected resources that are secured with JWT authentication from a NodeJS server.
 We'll use our [NodeJS JWT Authentication Sample](https://github.com/auth0/nodejs-jwt-authentication-sample) to allow users to create accounts, log in, and retrieve public and private Chuck Norris quotes.